Catalina505/Catalina505/README.md

-## 👋 Hi, I’m @Catalina505 a programmer Trainee.
+## 👋 Hi, I’m a software engineer.
 I am currently studying computer engineering at Andres Bello university in Chile.
 ### - 👀 I’m interested in software development, especially back-end.
 ### - 💻 My specialties are Java Language with Spring Boot framework and JavaScript with NodeJS.
 ### - 🌱 I’m currently learning Python and others frameworks.